Knot Very Difficult

 By Captain Galen Pruett

-A good solid knot is an important key to reeling in a good fish.
+A good solid knot is an important key to reeling in a good fish, it is also important that you use only the best fluorocarbon lines for fishing.
 Usually if you break off a fish before you bring it up to the boat, it is due to a poor knot.
 While you don’t need to be an expert or know how to tie an extremely difficult knot, a few good knots will help you go a long way.

 I recently entered into a knot tying contest in Sport Fishing magazine where I earned third place for the Bristol knot.
 The magazine judged each contestant on breaking strength.

 If you can learn to tie three to four knots it would help you out tremendously.
 There is no need to find the most complicated knots.
 Actually, the easier it is, the better.
 While you are out on a boat you don’t want to have to refer to a book or diagram.
 Find something that is easy to remember and practice tying it over and over again.
 Below are directions and diagrams on how to tie the Bristol, along with the Bimini Twist and the Clinch Knot.

 The Bristol is used for connecting line to leader.
 This knot is easy to tie and it slides through the guides and above rollers without catching.
 Another benefit of the Bristol is that it is unlikely for it to pick up weeds and grass when coming through the water.